foundry-vtt-community/macros/README.md

 ### Usage as a Module

-You can now install this module automatically by specifying the following public module URL :
+You can now install this module by searching for it in the `Install Module` screen within Foundry Setup or paste this URL into the `Manifest URL` field and click install:

 `https://raw.githubusercontent.com/foundry-vtt-community/macros/main/module.json`